jjmontalban/inmuebles/README.md

 Once activated, you can access the plugin's features from the WordPress admin menu:

-- **Properties**: Add, edit, and delete properties from "Properties" in the admin menu.
+- **Inmuebles**: Add, edit, and delete properties from "Inmuebles" in the admin menu.
-- **Demands**: Manage property demands from "Demands" in the admin menu.
+- **Demandss**: Manage property demands from "Demands" in the admin menu.
-- **Owners**: Administer property owners from "Owners" in the admin menu.
+- **Propietarios**: Administer property owners from "Propietarios" in the admin menu.
-- **Appointments**: Manage appointments related to demands and properties from "Appointments" in the admin menu.
+- **Citas**: Manage appointments related to "Demandas" and "Inmuebles" from "Citas" in the admin menu.
 - **Queries**: View and manage queries submitted by users from "Queries" in the admin menu.

 ## Recommendations